CesMak/alfons_robot_bringup/README.md

 ## Overview

 This is a [ROS] package developed for alfons which is a mobile robot that is carlike.
 This means it is controlled via ackermann steering.
-This package is actually the main package to bringup the alfons robot it utilizes a launch file that includes the launch file of many other alfons packages (see Dependencies)
+This package includes the main launch file to start the alfons robot.
+The source code of this project has to be flashed onto the arduino uno using the Arduino IDE.

 This package has been tested under ROS Kinetic and Ubuntu 16.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.